WouterKlein/plant-humanities/docs/cinnamon/README.md

 	title="[No visualization here yet.]"
 	url="https://upload.wikimedia.org/wikipedia/commons/thumb/a/ac/No_image_available.svg/480px-No_image_available.svg.png">

-A third, and most daring strategy, was to transplant the ‘true’ cinnamon to Spanish territories.
+A third, and most daring strategy, was to transplant the ‘true cinnamon to Spanish territories.
 This was an important objective for men like Casimiro Gómez Ortega, director of the Royal Botanical Garden of Madrid between 1771 and 1801, and José Celestino Mutis, the Spanish botanist who initiated the Royal Botanical Expedition to New Granada from 1783 onwards.
 Gómez Ortega published an instruction in 1779, which invited naturalists everywhere to contribute plants and plant knowledge for the Spanish empire.
 Cinnamon was explicitly mentioned as one of the target species.
 Similarly, Mutis addressed the Spanish crown in the 1760s to support his plans for botanical expeditions in South America.
-New plant knowledge would greatly benefit the empire, and again cinnamon was explicitly mentioned.[^ref26] However, Spain never succeeded in growing ‘true’ cinnamon in South America, contrary to the French on Guadeloupe (1762) and the British on Saint Vincent (1768).[^ref27]
+New plant knowledge would greatly benefit the empire, and again cinnamon was explicitly mentioned.[^ref26] However, Spain never succeeded in growing ‘true cinnamon in South America, contrary to the French on Guadeloupe (1762) and the British on Saint Vincent (1768).[^ref27]
 <param title="Casimiro Gómez Ortega" eid="Q957993">
 <param title="Real Jardín Botánico de Madrid" eid="Q1794858" aliases="Royal Botanical Garden of Madrid">
 <param title="José Celestino Mutis y Bosio" eid="Q731937" aliases="José Celestino Mutis">